Rishiri Island: Geography

 Rishiri Island is located roughly 20 km west of Hokkaido; Rebun Island is a further 10 km to the northwest.
 Rishiri is roughly circular with a coastline of 63 km.
 The island spans 19 km from north to south and 14 km from east to west.
 Mount Rishiri rises to an altitude of 1721 m and provides a good source of fresh water; numerous small ponds and springs are located at the foot of the mountain.
 The residents of Rishiri live in coastal communities, which are connected by a bus service that circumnavigates the island.

 Important Bird Area

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of black-tailed gulls and Japanese robins.

 Climate

 Communities

-The island is divided between two towns, Rishiri (population 2,304), on the south-west half of island and Rishirifuji (population 2,798) on the north-east half of island, both which belong to Rishiri District, Sōya Subprefecture.
+The island is divided between two towns, Rishiri (population 2,304), on the south-west half of island and Rishirifuji (population 2,798) on the north-east half of island, both of which belong to Rishiri District, Sōya Subprefecture.

 These towns include the following communities, listed from the north side of the island, clockwise around: